AndrewPrifer/framer-motion-theatre/README.md

 ## Why?

-While Theatre.js' concepts can be a bit hard to wrap your head around, its terminology maps surprisingly well to React and Framer Motion concepts.
+While Theatre.js' concepts can be a bit hard to wrap your head around, its terminology maps very well to React and Framer Motion concepts.

 - Sheets -> React components
 - Sheet instances -> React component instances